atomist/sdm/README.md

 // TODO: Make it infer context from current directory

 ```
-slalom edit --editor=addThing --owner=spring-team --repos=.*
+slalom edit addThing --owner=spring-team --repos=.*
 ```

-The `editor` parameter should be the name of the editor command.
+The first positional parameter after `edit` should be the name of the editor command.

 If you're in a repository directory under $SDM_PROJECTS_ROOT, the editor will run on that repository.
 Or, you can supply an owner and a repository -- or better, a regular expression!
 Then the editor will run on